evolvingstuff/vdw2/content/posts/10-diseases-associated-with-multiple-sclerosis-are-also-associated-with-low-omega-3-and-vitamin-d.md

 * [Unsaturated Fatty acids important for both MS and Vitamin D – Oct 2012](/posts/unsaturated-fatty-acids-important-for-both-ms-and-vitamin-d)

-* <a href="/posts/diseases-that-may-be-related-via-low-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Diseases that may be related via low vitamin D">Diseases that may be related via low vitamin D</a> which has 3 more MS related diseases not mentioned in this editorial
+* [Diseases that may be related via low vitamin D](/posts/diseases-that-may-be-related-via-low-vitamin-d) which has 3 more MS related diseases not mentioned in this editorial

 > [Multiple Sclerosis ==> 2.6X increased Migrane Headache,  web, full text online](http://www.ncbi.nlm.nih.gov/pubmed/23024814)